 The Villa Olmo, the Volta Temple, and the famous funicular are just a few of them.

 Grand Hotel Villa Serbelloni

-Another wonderful hotel located on Lake Como is the Grand Hotel Villa Serbelloni.
+One of the most wonderful hotels in Lake Como is the 5-star Grand Hotel Villa Serbelloni.

 Situated right by the lake, it offers incredible views and world-class accommodations and facilities.